James-Oswald/jamesoswald.dev/content/posts/james-oswalds.md

 * Twitter: [@sirbenfro](https://twitter.com/sirbenfro)

 # (2) James Oswald (Scottish Composer) 1710–1769
 This James Oswald deserves to have a book written about him due to the interesting life he lived.
 Not only was he a member of a secret music society of composers, "The Temple of Apollo", but he also eloped from Edinburgh to London with his wife.
-He was popular enough that a prominent poet, [Allan Ramsay](https://en.wikipedia.org/wiki/Allan_Ramsay_(poet)), was sad about him leaving and wrote the following poem about him. that they wrote about it in
+He was popular enough that a prominent poet, [Allan Ramsay](https://en.wikipedia.org/wiki/Allan_Ramsay_(poet)), was sad about him leaving and wrote the following poem about him:
 > ‘Dear Oswald, could my verse as sweetly flow
 > As notes thou softly touchest with the bow,
 > When all the circling fair attentive hing